 The inverter’s AC output must match the peak power consumption.
 This means that if you expect your house to peak at around 3.5kW, then you nee an inverter at least 3.5kW or larger.
 Preferably, 5kW at least, as it allows for future variations in your peak consumption.
 This is important as having cost-effective energy from your solar system, you will not optimise for energy efficiency like before when selecting electrical appliances.

 So how do you find the right battery with the right parameters for your home?
-Read on; we will dive into building your energy storage by to meet your requirement.
+Read on; we will dive into building your energy storage by connecting batteries to meet your requirement.

 Charging and Discharging of Batteries